sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 }
 ```

-Note, our filter expression contains a new object `{ _gte: 4 }`, instead of before, where we had a simple string value.
-If a field is a scalar type, and its filter is given an object value, that object's first and only key must be a comparator operator like `_gte`.
-If the filter is given a simple scalar value, like “John Grisham”, “Thriller”, or FALSE, the default operator is `_eq` (EQUAL).
+**NOTE**: In the above example, the expression contains a new scalar type object `{ _gte: 4 }`.
+While previously, where we had a simple string value.
+If a scalar type field has a filter with an object value, then that object's first and only key must be a comparison operator like `_gte`.
+If the filter is given a simple scalar value like “John Grisham”, “Thriller”, or FALSE, then the default operator that should be used is `_eq` (EQUAL).

-See the following table for a reference of available operators
+The following table displays a list of available operators:

 | Operator | Description |